BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 #### Some context

-Large Language Models (LLMs) are neural network trained to predict tokens (pieces of words) given a text context.
-Modern systems use them to generate the next word in a sentence repeatedly, creating coherent sentences.
+Large Language Models (LLMs) are neural networks trained to predict the next token (pieces of words) from the preceding context.
+Modern systems use them to generate the next token in a sentence repeatedly, creating entire coherent sentences.

 By itself, this is not enough for translating entire books: the model will simply generate what's most probable: average internet slop text.
 Translators do not predict the most probable translation, they think about different possibilities, make drafts and more.
 We pay professional translators precisely because they will produce something better than average thanks to their expertise.

-Technological progress has not stopped though, and in late 2024, [OpenAI introduced the first LLM capable of complex reasoning](https://openai.com/fr-FR/index/introducing-openai-o1-preview/) and in context decision making: o1.
-Reasoning capabilities lead to major improvements across all tasks, culminating in the recent [refutal of Erdos conjecture on the unit distance problem](https://openai.com/fr-FR/index/model-disproves-discrete-geometry-conjecture/).
+Technological progress has not stopped though, and in late 2024, [OpenAI introduced the first LLM capable of complex reasoning](https://openai.com/fr-FR/index/introducing-openai-o1-preview/) and in-context decision making: o1.
+Reasoning capabilities lead to major improvements across all tasks, culminating in the recent [refutation of Erdős’s conjecture on the unit distance problem](https://openai.com/fr-FR/index/model-disproves-discrete-geometry-conjecture/).
 Who knows how far this technology got when you read those lines?

 Anyhow, these recent models are capable of planning and adaptation to novel situations, which is exactly what we need.